vigneshsweekaran/vigneshsweekaran.github.io/content/docker/tutorials/what-is-docker.md

 ![cicd-server](/content/docker/tutorials/images/docker.png)

-We can multiple containers until the capacity of the virtual machine fully utilized
+We can create multiple containers until the capacity of the virtual machine fully utilized

+Resources(Memory/cpu) in the virtual machine is shared across all containers

 ![cicd-server](/content/docker/tutorials/images/docker-containers.png)